ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ## Hard Drive setup

-The following section details the steps to identify, mount and partition the hard drives in your system.
+This section covers how to identify, partition, format, and mount the hard drives in your system.

 ### Mounting drives manually

+Before the OS can use a data disk, it needs to be mounted.

-In order to use these disks our OS needs to mount them. _Mounting_ means that we are providing the OS with instructions on how to read or write data to a specific drive.
-The most common way of configuring drives for use with PMS is to create one large partition and format it with a single filesystem which spans the entire drive, often `ext4` or `xfs`, and then mounting it.
+_Mounting_ connects a filesystem on a disk or partition to a directory path, which gives the OS a place to read and write data.
+The most common PMS layout is one large partition per data drive, formatted with a single filesystem such as `ext4` or `xfs`, and then mounted to a predictable path.

 !!! success
-    You may now connect your data disks.
+    If you have not already done so, connect your data disks before continuing.

-The filesystem wars have raged for decades and there is no right or wrong one to pick.
-However, we recommended either `ext4` or `xfs` to keep things simple. `xfs` allegedly works slightly better with large files (like media files) but there is not much in it.
-Red Hat have a great article on [choosing your filesystem](https://access.redhat.com/articles/3129891).
+The filesystem wars have raged for decades, and there is no single correct choice.
+For this guide, use either `ext4` or `xfs` to keep things simple. `xfs` can work slightly better with large files, such as media files, but the difference is unlikely to matter much for most PMS builds.
+Red Hat has a useful article on [choosing your filesystem](https://access.redhat.com/articles/3129891).

-Remember with mergerfs you are able to safely mix and match filesystems and drive sizes which is part of it's real magic.
-This means you don't have to stress too much about picking exactly the right filesystem up front because you aren't locked in.
+With mergerfs, you can safely mix filesystems and drive sizes.
+This is the magic of mergerfs.
+You do not need to stress too much about picking the perfect filesystem up front, because you are not locked into one choice forever.

 ### Identifying drives

-First, check that all your disks show up with `inxi -xD` (`apt install inxi`).
+First, check that all your disks appear with `inxi -xD` (`apt install inxi`).

 ```
-root@deepthought:~# inxi -xD
+root@proxtest:~# inxi -xD
 Drives:
   Local Storage: total: raw: 92.63 TiB usable: 45.84 TiB used: 19.66 TiB (42.9%)
   ID-1: /dev/nvme0n1 vendor: Western Digital model: WD BLACK SN850X 4000GB size: 3.64 TiB
     temp: 27.9 C
-  ID-2: /dev/nvme1n1 vendor: Western Digital model: WD BLACK SN850X 4000GB size: 3.64 TiB
-    temp: 25.9 C
   ID-7: /dev/sda vendor: Crucial model: CT1000MX500SSD1 size: 931.51 GiB temp: 13.0 C
-  ID-8: /dev/sdb vendor: Samsung model: SSD 870 EVO 1TB size: 931.51 GiB temp: 15.0 C
+  ID-8: /dev/sdc vendor: Western Digital model: HGST_HDN728080ALE604_R6GPPDTY size: 7.2 TiB temp: 20.0 C
   ID-9: /dev/sdc vendor: Western Digital model: WD201KFGX-68BKJN0 size: 18.19 TiB temp: 20.0 C
 ```

-Once you're happy that everything is showing up, list all drives in a system with:
+Once everything is visible, list the stable disk identifiers on the system:

 ```
 ls /dev/disk/by-id